YTFetcher CLI

 YTFetcher supports three main commands:

-from_channel- Fetch data from a YouTube channel handlefrom_video_ids- Fetch data from custom video IDsfrom_playlist_id- Fetch data from a specific playlist ID
+channel- Fetch data from a YouTube channel handlevideo- Fetch data from custom video IDsplaylist- Fetch data from a specific playlist IDsearch- Fetch data based on a search query, similar to youtube search bar.

 Commands